Aussies love pets. A whopping 40 per cent of households have a dog, and more than a quarter of Australian homes a feline family member.

 And it’s little wonder.
-More than ever, we’re discovering how pets offer more than just companionship.
-They can also have a positive impact on mental wellbeing, from alleviating stress to reducing loneliness.
+More than ever, we’re discovering how much pets give us.
+Beyond companionship, they positively impact mental wellbeing, from alleviating stress to reducing loneliness.

 Their early years

-When it comes to food – what pet owners will ultimately spend the most on – Dr Carroll says you get what you pay for.
-Premium pet food tends to have ‘real’ protein sources, while cheaper brands can be filled out with fat and salt.
+Ultimately, as a pet owner, you’ll be spending the most on food, and Dr Carroll believes you get what you pay for.
+Premium pet food generally has ‘real’ protein sources, while cheaper brands can be packed with fat and salt.

 The in-between years

-Whether it’s scurrying across a busy road, or coming off second best with another animal, cats and dogs can run into types of trouble that sometimes leads to a vet visit.
-And as Dr Carroll explains, these events don’t always end cheaply.
+Whether it’s scurrying across a busy road, or coming off second best with another animal, cats and dogs can run into all kinds of trouble, and the resulting vet visit may be costly.

-“In an emergency, the initial consultation and hospitalisation is commonly in excess of $1000, and the total bill can be many times that,” he says.
-“But for veterinarians, when you’re faced with an animal who has just suffered significant trauma and the interventions that you require are very expensive, it is nice to be able to take money off the table and do what’s right by the pet.”
+“When you’re faced with an animal who’s just suffered significant trauma and the interventions are very expensive, it’s nice to be able to take money off the table and do what’s right by the pet.”

 Their later years